 I guess he was equally frustrated because the moment I said it, he threw the bearing down on the ground.

-I swear I could have slapped the guy right there if it was not for Shoaib who walked over to us, seeing us screaming at each other and tried to keep us both calm and reasonable.
+I swear I could have slapped the guy right there if it was not for Shoaib.
+He immediately walked over to us, seeing us screaming at each other, and tried to keep us both calm and reasonable.

 This is where all this drama happened.

-With Shoaib interrupting, we both cooled down a bit and I, realizing that losing my nerve would only worsen the matter, requested the guy to arrange a way out.
-He suggested that we go to Karu and see if we can find a mechanic there and to my surprise he himself agreed to come with me.
+With Shoaib interrupting, we both cooled down a bit.
+I, realizing that losing my nerve would only worsen the matter, requested the guy to arrange a way out.
+He suggested that we go to Karu and see if we can find a mechanic there.
+Much to my surprise, he himself agreed to come with me.

 The Gluey Way Out

-Luck still did not favor us because that mechanic did not have a spare ball bearing and the ones that he could manage did not fit in.
-After another hour of fumbling around, the only possible solution we came up with was to glue the balls back in the bearing case and put it back in wheel using a plastic adhesive.
+Luck still did not favor us because that mechanic did not have a spare ball bearing.
+The ones that he could manage did not fit in.
+After another hour of fumbling around, the only possible solution we came up with was to glue the balls back in the bearing case and put them back in the wheel using a plastic adhesive.
 Surprised?
 Trust me, it happened.

-So with the bearing glued back in the wheel, we came back to Upshi and very carefully arranged the wheel back in the motorcycle.
-I thanked the mechanic at Upshi for his help, apologized for losing my temper, prayed to god to not make this day any more exciting and started on our way to Leh.
+With that done, we came back to Upshi and very carefully arranged the wheel back in the motorcycle.
+I thanked the mechanic at Upshi for his help, apologized for losing my temper, prayed to god to not make this day any more exciting, and started on our way to Leh.

-The last 40 kms to Leh seemed like a journey in itself.
-Every minute I feared for something to go wrong in the wheel but thankfully nothing happened and we comfortably made it to Leh.
+The last 40 km to Leh seemed like a journey in itself.
+Every minute I feared for something to go wrong in the wheel.
+Thankfully nothing happened and we comfortably made it to the city, marking an end to a troublesome journey from Pang to Leh.

 Pang to Leh Distance

-Distance between Pang to Leh is approximately 175 kilometers.
-Road is a mix of good, bad and ugly.
-The ugly part is mostly aronund Tanglang La and rest of the stretch is usually good.
+The distance between Pang to Leh is approximately 175 kilometers.
+The road is a mix of good, bad and ugly.
+The ugly part is mostly around Tanglang La and the rest of the stretch is usually good.
 Total travel time for the journey can be 5 to 6 hours.

 Journey Ahead – Day 5: Leh to Khardung La to Leh

-Planning a trip to Ladakh?
-Got questions or need any help?
-Feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+I hope the travelogue, pictures, and information on traveling from Pang to Leh were of help.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.